day8/re-frame/README.md

 ;; ==>  [:div "Hello " "re-frame"]    returns a vector
 ```

-There's more to components, but that's the basics.
-A component is a function which turns data into hiccup.
+So components are simple - a function which turns data into hiccup.

 Now, we're now going to introduce `reaction` into the mix.
-On the one hand I'm complicating things by doing this, because reagent invisibly wraps your components in a `reaction` allowing you to be blissfully ignorant of how the magic happens if you want to be.
+On the one hand I'm complicating things by doing this, because reagent invisibly wraps your components in a `reaction` allowing you to be blissfully ignorant of how the magic happens.
 On the other hand, it is nice to understand how it all works.
 AND, in a minute, when we get to subscriptions, we'll be the ones actively using `reaction`.
-So, we might as well bite the bullet here ... and anyway, its easy ...
+So, we might as well bite the bullet here ... and, anyway, its easy ...
 ```
 (defn greet
    [name]                       ;; name is a ratom